 Medical Terminology for the Radiographer (2)

-Students will be introduced to the origins of medical terminology and the word-building system used in the medical field.
-The words, abbreviations, and symbols used in the medical environment will be discussed.
-An orientation to the understanding of radiographic orders and interpretation of diagnostic reports will be addressed through the related terminology.
-(Prerequisites: XRT 1010, BSC 1121, and MA 1128)
+Introduces the origins of medical terminology and the wordbuilding system used in the medical field including words, abbreviations, and symbols.
+Interpretation of diagnostic orders and reports will be discussed.
+(Prerequisites: RADT110, BIOL180)

 X-Ray Physics (3)